Feyerabend/cc/ch07/sec7.6/README.md

 can be recognised and reused.
 The difference lies in where that structure is represented.

-In early systems, structure is built manually.
-In intermediate systems, structure is expressed through language features.
-In modern systems, structure is enforced through types and runtime models.
+In early systems, structure is built *manually*.
+In intermediate systems, structure is expressed through *language features*.
+In modern systems, structure is enforced through *types* and *runtime models*.

 Design patterns sit at the transition point between these phases.
 They document the intermediate stage where structure still had